GuyMicciche/Tutorial-Assets/Houdini To Maya Particle Instancers and Attributes/README.md

 * Redshift

 ### Important Note:
 - Houdini particles to Maya does not support Alembic animation as far as I know.
-The only way to do animation is to export a `bgeo.sc` sequence out of Houdini using the `ROP Geometry Output` node and import it using Houdini Engine in Maya.
+The only way to do an animation is to export a `bgeo.sc` sequence out of Houdini using the `ROP Geometry Output` node and import it using Houdini Engine in Maya.
 For single frame particle distributions, you can use the `ROP Alembic Output` node and export an Alembic (exporting a frame range will only result in a single frame in Maya)

 ---
 ## All Render Engines